 The STDEL register sets the delay between powering up of each regulator at initial power-up (see power-up sequencing in Figure 5-1).
-Once all the internal power good registers PGOOD[1-6] are all "1", then the global PG pin goes high without delay (see the Global Power Good Pin section for more information).
+Once all the internal power good registers PGOOD[1-6] are all "1", then the global PG pin goes high without delay.